Nordic model: Economic system

-As a result of the Sweden financial crisis of 1990–1994, Sweden implemented economic reforms that were focused on deregulation and the strengthening of competition laws.
-Despite this, Sweden still has the highest government spending-to-GDP ratio of all the Nordic countries, it retains national-level sectoral bargaining unlike Denmark and Iceland, with over 650 national-level bargaining agreements, and it retains the Ghent system unlike Norway and Iceland and consequently has the second-highest rate of unionization in the world.
-Despite being one of the most equal OECD nations, from 1985 to the 2010s Sweden saw the largest growth in income inequality among OECD economies.
-Other effects of the 1990s reforms was the substantial growth of mutual fund savings, which largely began with the government subsidizing mutual fund savings through the so-called Allemansfonder program in the 1980s; today 4 out of 5 people aged 18–74 have fund savings.
+As a result of the Swedish financial crisis of 1990–1994, Sweden deregulated its economy and strengthened competition laws.
+Despite this, Sweden still has the highest government spending-to-GDP ratio among the Nordics.
+It retains national-level sectoral bargaining unlike Denmark and Iceland, with over 650 national-level bargaining agreements.
+It retains the Ghent system, unlike Norway and Iceland and consequently has the world's second-highest unionization rate.
+As one of the most equal OECD nations, from 1985 to the 2010s Sweden saw the largest growth in income inequality among OECD economies.
+Other effects of the 1990s reforms were the growth of mutual fund savings, which largely began with the Allemansfonder program in the 1980s in which the government subsidized savings; As of 2019 4 out of 5 Swedes aged 18–74 have fund savings.